 Are there written components to the application?

-Yes, there is one short essay (up to 500 words).
+Yes, there are two short essays (up to 500 words).
 We ask applicants to tell us why they are interested in participating in the Pipeline Program, and to provide a short statement of their interest in history.

-What is the selection committee looking for in the essay?
+What is the selection committee looking for in the essays?

 What if I’m not sure that I want to apply to a History PhD program?

 Though applicants should at least be seriously considering the pursuit of a PhD in History, we view our program as an opportunity, not an obligation.
 After Cycle 1 (2021), several Fellows indicated they didn't intended to pursue a PhD or at least not in the immediate future; we consider this as much a success as the Fellows are who ready to apply this year.
 The goal of the program is to equip you to make the best possible decision for yourself and to feel confident in your decision, wherever it takes you.

 We welcome all juniors, seniors, recent college graduates, and current master's students who have a serious interest in pursuing a PhD in History.
 If you have a question or concern about your eligibility, please contact us at firstname.lastname@example.org.

 Do I have to live in Berkeley to participate?